Finding Trustworthy Sources

 Information resources reflect their creators’ expertise and credibility, and are evaluated based on the information need and the context in which the information will be used.
 Authority is constructed in that various communities may recognize different types of authority.
 It is contextual in that the information need may help to determine the level of authority required.[2]

 Is there ever a good reason to use low quality sources in a research paper?
-If our goal is to show readers the difference between reliable and unreliable information, then reproducing the unreliable information is justified (as long as it is labeled as unreliable).
+If our goal is to show readers the difference between good and bad information, then reproducing the unreliable information is justified (because we are identifying it as such).
 Researchers can and should discuss the false and dangerous things people believe, or what they want others to believe, without falling into the trap of believing it themselves.
 Therefore, purposely looking for low sources of information might be justified.
 Problems occur, however, when researchers confuse low quality information with high quality information.
 We need to maintain a set of standards and use our critical judgment when evaluating sources to ensure that statements of fact are indeed true and that claims follow allowable inferences.
 It is our responsibility to make proper assessments of information sources and to point out flaws when we find them.

 The usefulness of a resource will differ by discipline and the scope of your project.
 For example, currency, meaning the work was published more recently, is extremely important in the sciences but not always so in the humanities where scholars routinely work with classic texts.
 In the digital humanities, and in any field that deals with digital media, things will develop faster and, therefore, currency will be more relevant.